Dealing with unresolved trauma

-- On the Traumatic Incident Reduction (TIR) Expanded Applications workshop, the skills taught in the basic TIR workshop are further developed and strengthened.
+On the TIR Expanded Applications workshop, the skills taught in the basic TIR workshop are further developed and strengthened.
 In addition, a number of new techniques designed to address other traumatic situations are included such as a way to handle a feared future trauma.
-This will equip the facilitator (counsellor) to deal with more diverse situations presented by viewers (clients)
+This will equip the facilitator (counsellor) to deal with more diverse situations presented by viewers (clients).

 Harvard Business Review Article: Calming Your Brain During Conflict: https://hbr.org/2015/12/calming-your-brain-during-conflict

 TEDx Talk: The effect of trauma on the brain and how it affects behaviors | John Rigg | TEDxAugusta https://www.youtube.com/watch?v=m9Pg4K1ZKws